JUser: :_load: Unable to load user with ID: 987

 Walks and Talks

 Our walks and talks are free and open to all.
-Registration is essential and you must adhere to our COVID-19 measures.

 Usually held at 7:30 pm at St Andrews Uniting Church, corner of Vernon Street and Chisholm Street, Turramurra.